SteelCompendium/data-gen/Draw Steel Rules.md

 “Don’t be cowards now!” the other dwarf said, a hint of joy in his voice.
 “Look what a prize we have caught!”

-“We didn’t …” one bandit said, shaking.
-“We didn’t know …”
+“We didn’t…” one bandit said, shaking.
+“We didn’t know…”

 Looking at the dragon knight, the other bandit added quickly, “We didn’t know there was one of you here.”

 The draconian didn’t move.
 Didn’t give any indication he heard the man.
 Just stared unblinking at the lead dwarf.

 “Think of the bounty,” the dwarf hissed to the humans, but he kept his eye on the draconian.
 “We’ll all be rich.”

-“I don’t …” One of the bandits dropped her sword and held her hands up as she backed away from the group toward the exit.
+“I don’t…” One of the bandits dropped her sword and held her hands up as she backed away from the group toward the exit.
 “I don’t need it that bad,” she said.
 Then she turned and ran out the door.
 Her human compatriots followed.

 The two dwarves surveyed the tavern.
 The people were now all facing them.
 A few had stood up.
 They weren’t afraid anymore.